TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 Imagine a user in an online shoe shop is searching for the term "shoe", wouldn't it be useful to allow the user to filter by "gender", "color" and "brand" to find exactly the model where he is looking for?

-In the following paragraphs we will get an overview about the different facet types that can be created on a solr field just by adding a few lines of configuration.
+In the following paragraphs we will get an overview about the different facet types that can be created on a Solr field just by adding a few lines of configuration.

 Facet Types
 ===========

-A solr field can contain different type of data, where different facets make sence.
+A Solr field can contain different type of data, where different facets make sence.
 The simplest facet is an option "facet".
 The "options facet" just contains a list of values and the user can choose one or many of them.
 A more complex type could be a "range facet" on a price field.
 A facet like this needs to allow to filter on a range of a minimum and a maximum value.